prajivinn/Ecommerce-Sales-SQL/README.md

 **Query Description**: This query lists products that have been ordered more than the average quantity ordered across all products.

 **Key Findings**:
-- Products such as Laptop (ProductID 1) and Chair (ProductID 3) have above-average sales quantities.
+- Products such as Laptop (ProductID 1) and Tablet (ProductID 4) have above-average sales quantities.

 **Insights**:
 - Identifying top-selling products can guide inventory and marketing efforts.